DavidDock/cheers-to-beers/README.md

 ![Asset-Image-Upload](public/documentaion/images/features/assettwo.png)

 This is used for the spinner, no-results icon and the image upload icon throughout the website.
-It passes the relevent props for src, spinner and message if required.
+It passes the relevant props for src, spinner and message if required.

 #### More dropdown